jarrodsampson/Itembase/README.md

 - TypeScript: A superset of JavaScript that adds static types to the language.
 - ESLint: A pluggable linting utility for JavaScript and TypeScript.

+## Testing

+- Cypress: Used for end-to-end testing of the application.

 ## API Functionality

 The API provides the following key functionalities for managing items: